wuhan2020/Hackathon/README_EN.md

 ### How to communicate
 * Communicate via slack：Join the official workspace [wuhan2020](https://join.slack.com/t/wuhan2020/shared_invite/enQtOTQxMTU4MzgyNTYwLWIxMTMyNWI4NWE2YTk3NGRjZGJhMjUzNmJhMjg1MDQ3OTEzNDE5NGY4MWFhMjRlYWU4MmE3ZGQyOGU4N2YwMzY) first.
 Then join the public discussion channel [hack-for-wuhan](https://app.slack.com/client/TT5U1VCPQ/CUBUWGJKE).
 In addition, each team can establish their own private channel in the workspace.
+* WeChat communication: add our volunteer WeChat: Rob2020, join the group communication
+* Github: You can also participate in the exchange by publishing team information on the GitHub Wiki, [team link](https://github.com/wuhan2020/Hackathon/wiki)

 ### Judges and Mentors
 * Leader from Stanford PACS
 * Professors in Computer Science at Stanford University, Berkeley, and MIT